 This article is a continuation of my series of articles on Model Interpretability and Explainable Artificial Intelligence.
-If you haven’t read the first two articles I would highly recommend you to do so.
+If you haven’t read the first two articles, I highly recommend doing so first.

 The first article of the series, ‘Introduction to Machine Learning Model Interpretation’, covers the basics of Model Interpretation.
 The second article, ‘Hands-on Global Model Interpretation’, goes over the details of global model interpretation and how to apply it to a real-world problem using Python.

-	In this article, we will pick up where we left off by diving into local model interpretation.
-First we will take a look at what local model interpretation is and what it can be used for.
-Then we will dive into the theory of two of it’s most popular methods, Lime (Local Interpretable Model-Agnostic Explanations) and Shapley Value, and apply them to get information about individual predictions on the heart disease data-set.
+This article picks up where we left off by diving into local model interpretation.
+First, we will look at what local model interpretation is and what it can be used for.
+Then we will dive into the theory of two of its most popular methods, Lime (Local Interpretable Model-Agnostic Explanations) and Shapley Value, and apply them to get information about individual predictions on the heart disease dataset.

 What is local model interpretation?

 Local model interpretation is a set of techniques aimed at answering questions like:

 - Why did the model make this specific prediction?